Geography of Nepal: Hilly

 Hilly Region is a mountain region which does not generally contain snow.
 It is situated to the south of the Himal Region (the snowy mountain region).
 This region begins at the Lower Himalayan Range, where a fault system called the Main Boundary Thrust creates an escarpment 1000 to 1500 m high, to a crest between 1500 and 2700 m.
 It covers 68% of the total area of Nepal.

 These steep southern slopes are nearly uninhabited, thus an effective buffer between languages and culture in the Terai and Hilly.
 Paharis mainly populate river and stream bottoms that enable rice cultivation and are warm enough for winter/spring crops of wheat and potato.
-The increasingly urbanized Kathmandu and Pokhara valleys fall within the Hill region.
+The increasingly urbanised Kathmandu and Pokhara valleys fall within the Hill region.
 Newars are an indigenous ethnic group with their own Tibeto-Burman language.
-The Newar were originally indigenous to the Kathmandu valley but have spread into Pokhara and other towns alongside urbanized Pahari.
+The Newar were originally indigenous to the Kathmandu valley but have spread into Pokhara and other towns alongside urbanised Pahari.

-Other indigenous Janajati ethnic groups -— natively speaking highly localized Tibeto-Burman languages and dialects -— populate hillsides up to about 2500 m.
+Other indigenous Janajati ethnic groups -— natively speaking highly localised Tibeto-Burman languages and dialects -— populate hillsides up to about 2500 m.
 This group includes Magar and Kham Magar west of Pokhara, Gurung south of the Annapurnas, Tamang around the periphery of Kathmandu Valley and Rai, Koinch Sunuwar and Limbu further east.
 Temperate and subtropical fruits are grown as cash crops.
 Marijuana was grown and processed into Charas (hashish) until international pressure persuaded the government to outlaw it in 1976.
 There is increasing reliance on animal husbandry with elevation, using land above 2000 m for summer grazing and moving herds to lower elevations in winter.
 Grain production has not kept pace with population growth at elevations above 1000 m where colder temperatures inhibit double cropping.
 Food deficits drive emigration out of the Pahad in search of employment.

 The Hilly ends where ridges begin substantially rising out of the temperate climate zone into subalpine zone above 3000 m.